 Coats, gloves, and hats are essential for any snowy adventure!
 Gear up for a visit to the Arctic with Noah and learn the Spanish words for winter apparel.
 View the webisode Breaking the Ice and then dress your own Noah Paper Doll!
 What should he wear today?
 Color and design Noah’s clothing with vibrant colors and cool patterns.

 Want to educate and entertain youngsters, pre K-2, during these summer days?
 Why not let them watch this new Word Girl DVD?
 Miss Power, along with her sidekick, Colonial Giggle Cheeks, is new in town.
 Is she a friend or a foe?
 She uses mean words against others and is certified bully!
 Will Word Girl be able to defeat Miss Power and save the city without sinking to her level?
 Bonus: “A World Without Word Girl.”
 The video introduces 16 new vocabulary words.
-Borrow this DVD: The Rise of Ms Power for a month by clicking here.
+Borrow this DVD: The Rise of Ms Power from the WGBY Collection at the Springfield Public Library.

 Oh Noah!, the fun and funny PBS KIDS GO! web series (formerly known as Noah Comprende), is rolling out a line-up of new animated interactive videos and games that introduce kids to Spanish.
 Games embedded in the videos, together with other interactive challenges and adventures on the website, provide children ages six to eight with an engaging introduction to Spanish vocabulary and common phrases.